salilshankar/trackit/docs/api/return_asset.md

 - return_asset

 Path Parameters
-- asset_id (integer): The unique ID of the asset to mark as returned.
+- asset_id (integer): The unique identifier of the asset to mark as returned.

 Request Body
 - None.
 This endpoint does not accept a request body.